oicr-gsi/shesmu/plugin-tsv/README.md

 any unassigned project to `phil`.
 If no catch-all row is provided, a default value is returned (the empty string, false, 0, the current directory, or the epoch) depending on the type.

+## Equivalence Tables
+In some cases, it is useful to decide that two strings are equivalent.
+This plugin takes a table, ending in `.equiv`, and each line is considered to be a set of mutually equivalent values, separated by tabs.

+For a file such as this:

+    A     B     C
+    D     E

+a function `is_same` will be available to the olive and `is_same("A", "B")` will be true, but `is_same("A", "E")` will be false.
+A string is always the same as itself, even if not listed in the table.

 ## String Sets
 A string set is a file, ending in `.set` that will be available to olives as a